 From here, if you’re looking for some more productivity-boosting goodness, I suggest checking out my following posts:

 - Productivity tips to help you get unstuck.
 Learn more here.

 - Ideas for a better morning routine.
 Learn more here.

 - Ways that you can increase your productivity.
 Learn more here.

-And again, if you feel like you could use a full system upgrade, like your productivity skills are fine but you need a better system that you can rely on again and again, I recommend my productivity course.
+And again, if you feel like you could use a full system upgrade, like your productivity skills are fine but you need a structure for actually achieving things, I recommend my goal success course.

 Finally, if you want some extra help with your list making efforts, sign up for my free productivity plan bootcamp.
 It’s five days long and each day I’ll email you one new lesson that you can apply to your life.

 See it like a combination of a mini-list-making course and a mini-planning course.
 Totally free.
 You can sign up right here: